 - Review our paid editions features document for help in planning.
 Features requiring an end user to be licensed are marked.

-Viewing and tracking licenses in the Admin console
+Viewing and Tracking User Licenses in the Admin Console

 Add the license assigned column to your Users page to view assigned licenses at a glance.

 - Go to Admin console main menu > Directory > Users > Manage Columns (settings wheel)

 - Select License from the Add new column drop-down.

 - Click Save.
 The new column appears at the left in the Users grid.